-I am interested in the developpement of new methods to study genome evolution and dynamics.
+I am interested in the developpement of new computational methods to study genome evolution and dynamics.
 At the moment, my interests are focused on methods dedicated to sequencing data, Next and Third generation sequencing technologies.
-I develop methods for de novo genome assembly, genomic variant detection, sequencing data compression and correction, ...
+I develop methods for de novo genome assembly, genomic variant detection and analysis, with a particular focus on Structural Variation.

-In the past, I worked on classical comparative genomics methods based on the identification of homologous genes (Post-doc work on Mollicutes) and full genome comparisons (PhD work).
+In the past, I worked on classical comparative genomics methods based on the identification of homologous genes (Post-doc work on Mollicutes) and whole genome comparisons (PhD work).

 From a biological point of view, I am particularly interested in genome rearrangements and genome organisation, such as the analysis of rearrangement breakpoints in complete genomes (PhD work) or the detection of structural variants in population genomics data (current work).